 Great Pumpkin Festival - Boothe Memorial Park, Stratford

 On Saturday, October 15, Stratford's Boothe Memorial Park will burst into autumnal glory with the annual Great Pumpkin Festival.
 Watch talented artists carve 100-pound pumpkins into works of art, learn about falconry and encounter live animals, take a horse-drawn hay-ride, and much more.
 There is a costume parade at 3:00 sharp, and plenty of fun for the whole family.

 History Ablaze! - Trumbull Historical Society, Trumbull

 Wander through the jack-o-lantern lit grounds of Trumbull Historical Society and encounter ghoulish figures with tales from the past.
 Inside warm up with refreshments.
 There is a jack-o-lantern carving contest prior to the event that is open to individuals, families, and groups.
 October 29, time TBD, check website for details.

 You are invited to partake in an evening of the macabre.
 Tour the mansion to encounter ghosts and dark memories.
 Tours run October 21, 22, 23, and 28, 29, 30 at 4:00, 5:00, and 6:30.
 Advanced payment and reservations are required.

 There’s nothing quite like the cuteness of a town Halloween parade!
 Here are a few that are coming up in Fairfield County:

-Westport Halloween Spectacular, Wednesday, October 28th.
-Children in costume parade up Main Street and trick or treat along the way towards Town Hall for more treats, snacks and a DJ dance party.
+Children in costume parade up Main Street and trick-or-treat along the way.
+There are more treats to be had at Town Hall, not to mention snacks and a DJ dance party.
 The Main Street parade leaves from the YMCA at the corner of Post Road and Main Street at 3:30pm.
 The Town Green party starts at 4:30pm.